Sepulcro en Tarquinia - an introduction to the poem

 the sun and every wave was on fire,

-waves of green fire, with so many fish
+waves of green fire, and so many fish

 the maidens of the temple and bathhouses,